ekostrov/SeattleHouseMultiLinearRegression/README.md

 * I removed 'NaN' values
 * I converted categorical data that represents 'float' data into 'float' type.
 * Some data wrangling was performed during Regression modeling.

+# Modeling

+## My first goal was to create linear regression model with one independent variable